Instaclustr is pleased to announce the support for AWS EC2 M5 instance type for Apache Cassandra clusters on the Instaclustr Managed Platform.

 |4||Bulk||m5.xlarge||4||16 Gib||1600 GB|

-To know more about this benchmarking or if you need clarification on when to use M5 instance type for Kafka, reach out to our Support team (if you are an existing customer), or contact our Sales team.
+To know more about this benchmarking or if you need clarification on when to use M5 instance type for Cassandra, reach out to our Support team (if you are an existing customer), or contact our Sales team.